-The Senior Management Team will also undertake a yearly review of the demographics of the company to ensure there is diversity in the company and in 2018 the company developed a diversity statement to promote diversity across the business.
+The Senior Management Team will also undertake a yearly review of the demographics of the company to ensure there is diversity in the company.

 Environment

 Description of the relevance of environmental protection for the company (i.e. environmental risks and opportunities).
 Description of policies, public commitments and company goals on environmental protection.